 Implementing organizational change is complicated, but creating a plan doesn’t have to be if you have the right change management plan template to leverage.
 While the actual implementation process will be influenced by a variety of factors, all organizational changes will begin with a similar foundation.

-In order to build that foundation, you’ll need a blueprint you can refer to which will remind you why the change is needed, who you can count on for support, how you can monitor the progress, and what communication and training strategies you can use for reinforcement.
+In order to build that change management foundation, you’ll need a blueprint you can refer to which will remind you why the change is needed, who you can count on for support, how you can monitor the progress, and what communication and training strategies you can use for reinforcement.

 These change management plan templates will help you create that blueprint.
 To build a strong foundation for your change, fill each template with as much detail as possible.